-The first used-oil log, carrying order number 1 on page 1, is issued only by the competent authority on presentation of a valid ship's certificate or another certificate recognizedas its equivalent.
-This authority shall also enter the required particulars on page1.
+The first used-oil log, carrying order number 1 on page 1, is issued only by the competent authority on presentation of a valid inspection certificate or another certificate recognized its equivalent.
+This authority shall also enter the required particulars on page 1.